BrettWilsonDev/glfrontier-extended/fe2/NOTES.md

 ### Notes on editing the cash value

 * the cash value and other associated values show up twice in the entirety of the RAM — the first seems to be in general and is the real-time reflection of the value. the second is when save data is being loaded or saved.
-  what's interesting is that the value is always denoted by the hex pattern `FF FF FF FF A9 25 C5` — in decimal that's `255 255 255 255 169`.
-  the cash value is always between that and the `@` symbol aka `0x40`.
-* 4 hex spots control the total sum off the cash value. starting after `FF FF FF FF A9 25 C5` the first offset at spot 6 if set to 1 (hex `01`) the value starting from cash value 0.0 is
+* 4 hex spots control the total sum off the cash value. starting after `FF FF FF FF` at memory address `1072` with the first offset of the cash being at spot 12 if set to 1 (hex `01`) the value starting from cash value 0.0 is
-1677721.6 spot 7 is 6553.6 spot 8 is 25.6 and spot 9 is 0.1
+1677721.6 spot 13 is 6553.6 spot 14 is 25.6 and spot 15 is 0.1

 ---